gzmkobe/Neural-Translation-Machine/README.md

 # Neural-Machine-Translation
 ## This is a natural language processing course-based project.
 The project is to designed an RNN-based encoder and decoder with fancy architecture to translate Chinese/Vietnamese to English.

+## Completed
+* Add dataloader
+* Train Unknown
+* Mask
+* Minibatch

 ## To do list

-1. Add dataloader
-2. Bleu score
+* Bleu score
-3. Save model
+* Save model
-4. Self-attention
+* Self-attention
-5. Multiple layers in encoder and decoder
+* Multiple layers in encoder and decoder
-6. Without Attention
+* Without Attention
-7. Bean Search
+* Bean Search
-8. BPE
+* BPE
-9. Revtok to detokenize
+* Revtok to detokenize
-10. Play around the original data with respect to tokenization
+* Play around the original data with respect to tokenization